le332313/Dell_G7_7588_OpenCore_Hackintosh/README.md

 Install **SMCBatteryManager.kext** plugin which comes with **VirtualSMC** to get battery status.

 ## Audio
-- For ALC256, I use layout-id=21.
+- For ALC256, I use layout-id = <21>.
 This id can give you native 3.5mm headphone jack (just headphone!).
 - For fixing headset jack, run the `install.sh` in `ComboJack_Lastest` folder.
 You can use both internal and external microphone.
 * credit: [Ivs1974](https://github.com/lvs1974/ComboJack)